JosephTLyons/Track-Notes-1/README.md

 # Currently Supported Formats:
 * 64 bit for Mac 10.6+: VST, AU

+# Note:
+* I've only been able to test in GarageBand, Reaper, and Mixbus.
+I've documented the known issues below in those DAWs.
+Outside of those DAWs, I can't guarantee Track Notes will work properly.
+If you encounter an issue, please message email me.
+I'll try to obtain the DAW and figure the bugs out.
+I had one user comment that Logic is working fine, but that there may be issues in Studio One.
+Please let me know of your experience.

 ## Bugs / Known Issues:
 ### Global Issues:
 * Images are always on top.
 This is a "hack" because the main plugin window always tries to gain focus and cover up the image window (in most DAWs).
 To combat that, I've forced the new window to always be on top.